noahtkeller/GM_Scripts/the_pirate_helper/README.md

  * Makes search form order by seeds highest to lowest by default on The Pirate Bay
  * Auto removes torrents with 0 seeds on The Pirate Bay
  * Random UI Tweaks on The Pirate Bay
- * Adds The Pirate Bay and Magnet Download links to iMDB, and Rotten Tomatoes
+ * Adds The Pirate Bay and Magnet Download links to iMDB, and Rotten Tomatoes, and TVMuse

 ## Installation

  * Make sure you have TamperMonkey, or GreaseMonkey installed.
  * Visit: http://userscripts.org/scripts/source/56244.user.js
+ * Or to install from GitHub Repository, visit: https://github.com/noahtkeller/GM_Scripts/raw/master/the_pirate_helper/the_pirate_helper.user.js

 ## History